 The Published Notice Requirement

-One of the first duties after being appointed as a personal representative is notifying creditors that the estate is open.
-Arizona requires a published notice in a newspaper of general circulation in the county where the case is filed.
-The notice must run once a week for three consecutive weeks.
+One of the first duties of a new personal representative is notifying potential creditors.
+Under Arizona law, the representative must publish a notice in a county newspaper.
+The notice must run once a week for three weeks in a row.

 At the time of appointment a personal representative shall publish a notice to creditors once a week for three successive weeks in a newspaper of general circulation in the county announcing the appointment and the personal representative's address and notifying creditors of the estate to present their claims within four months after the date of the first publication of the notice or be forever barred.